Rex-xingjl/TopPushView/README.md

 >Custom

-All the parameters is open to change
+All the parameters is open to change.

 ```objc